saffronprawn199/SADiLaR-word-embedding-toolkit/README.md

 ## Installation

-For installation to work as expected please ensure you are running `python=3.9` on your local machine before creating the virtual environment.
+For installation to work as expected please make certain you are running `python=3.9` on your local machine before creating the virtual environment.
 #### Create a virtual environment:

 ```bash